apptainer/singularity-userdocs/singularity_and_docker.rst

     http https://index.docker.io/v2/vanessa/code-samples/tags/list Authorization:"Bearer $TOKEN"

 The above call should return the tags list as expected.
-And of course you should change the repo name to be one that actually exists that you have credentials for.
+And of course you should change the repository (repo) name to be one that actually exists that you have credentials for.

 --------------